• trip code

 Trip Overview :

 The district of Mustang was once an independent kingdom.
-Until the early 1950s, it was closely tied to Tibet in terms of culture.
-The people here remained isolated from Nepal from hundreds of years and even to this day, the true mountain folks
+Until the early 1950s, it maintained close cultural ties with Tibet.
+The people here remained isolated from Nepal for hundreds of years.
+Even today, the true mountain folks of the Upper Mustang Trek still speak Tibetan and preserve their heritage.
+Explore this lost hidden kingdom on the Upper Mustang Trek.

 Itinerary